bender-labs/wrap-website/docs/governance.md

 The Heat Check is meant to gauge the interest of the community on a certain topic.
 During the proposal phase on Tezos Homebase, anyone can:

-1. Submit a Temperature Check Post on Discourse

-2. Post a Heat Check post on the BenderLabs Discourse titled “Heat Check: Proposal Title” to ask a general non-bias questions and explain the reasoning proposal as well as potential solutions.
+1. Post a Heat Check post on the BenderLabs Discourse titled “Heat Check: Proposal Title” to ask a general non-bias questions and explain the reasoning proposal as well as potential solutions.

-3. Submit a corresponding Proposal on Tezos Homebase with a link to the Discourse post to allow the community to vote.
+2. Submit a corresponding Proposal on Tezos Homebase with a link to the Discourse post to allow the community to vote.
 Should Quorum Threshold (WRAP) and Minimum Support (%) be met, the Proposal will go through to the next stage.

 Heat Check Guidelines:
 - Heat Checks are part of the first stage of the proposal process and are meant only to measure the interest of community members on the specific proposal.